MJMcGuffin/muqcs.js/README.md

 ![More qubit statistics in Muqcs](/doc/qubit-stats-muqcs-2.png)

-... and now the same circuit in IBM Quantum Composer:
+... and now the same circuit in <a href="https://quantum-computing.ibm.com/composer">IBM Quantum Composer</a>:

     // Copy-paste the below instructions into IBM’s website at https://quantum-computing.ibm.com/composer to recreate the circuit